connar/connar.github.io/content/posts/biosphishing.md

 When the screen turns back on, the user is inside a fullscreen AMIBIOS menu.

-> **Limitation**: *The AMIBIOS is the template I chose to use.
-Unfortunately, if the user has an MSI laptop for example, the bios screen should not be AMIBIOS, which will make it look suspicious.
-I could not find a way to discover via the phishing page of what kind of laptop the user has in order to have more templates to display based on user's system.*

-The mouse is hidden using `cursor: none`, and the keys are locked using the [navigator.keyboard.lock()](https://developer.mozilla.org/en-US/docs/Web/API/Keyboard/lock) API so they can only use the Arrow keys and Enter.
+The mouse is hidden using `cursor: none`, and by using the [navigator.keyboard.lock()](https://developer.mozilla.org/en-US/docs/Web/API/Keyboard/lock) API, it captures key events that the browser would normally intercept so they can only use the Arrow keys and Enter.
 In the menu, they see their actual GPU model next to a red error saying `HALTED - MISSING DRIVER`.

 #### 4. Payload and Startup Folder
 The fake BIOS tells the user to press `Enter` to download a recovery patch.
 A fake DOS progress bar appears, and the browser drops a `recovery.vbs` file (you can name it however you like).